-Geologists working in mining need to know how a mine operates, how to extract the desired rock or mineral, and how to manage a drilling programme.
+Geologists in mining need to know how a mine operates, how to locate mineral deposits, how to extract rock or mineral, and how to manage a drilling programme.

-- often work regular hours in research institutes, universities and councils, but may work irregular hours on mine sites
+- often work regular business hours, but may work irregular hours at mine sites

-- work in a range of places, including offices, laboratories and isolated mine sites, and underground in dark, dirty and cramped conditions
+- work in a range of places, including offices, laboratories and mine sites

 - may spend time travelling to worksites in New Zealand or overseas.